Yirley-Quan/Yirley-Quan/README.md

 - 👋 Hi, I’m @Yirley-Quan
 - 👀 I’m interested in Quantum Computing
-- 🌱 I’m currently learning Astronomy and Astrophysics
+- 🌱 Astronomy and Astrophysics researcher
-- 💞️ I’m looking to collaborate on any work on physics and programming
-- 📫 How to reach me shirleyyirley@gmail.com

 <!---
 Yirley-Quan/Yirley-Quan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.